Election Watchers

 The watcher must affirm that he or she WILL NOT do the following.

-• Interrupt or disrupt the processing, verification and counting of any ballots or any other stage of the election, except as permitted by the Clerk and Recorder under Election Rule 8.13
+• Disrupt the processing and counting of any ballots or any other stage of the process, unless allowed by the Clerk and Recorder under Election Rule 8.13

 • Attempt to review confidential information unless they have taken watcher training